Menu Pricing of Large Language Models: Contractible Tasks

-where for each $(w,s)$, $(x_i(w,s),y_i(w,s),z(w,s))$ are cost-minimizing tokens from (\ref{eq:cost_min_contractible}) that deliver quality $q(w,s)$ as defined in (\ref{eq:quality_contractible}), and $T(w,s)$ as defined in (\ref{eq:transfers_contractible}). \end{proposition} \begin{proof} If each type reports truthfully, then the menu attains the profits of the observable-scale benchmark and is thus optimal.
+where for each $(w,s)$, $((x_i(w,s))_{i\in [0,1]},z(w,s))$ are cost-minimizing tokens from (\ref{eq:cost_min_contractible}) that deliver quality $q(w,s)$ as defined in (\ref{eq:quality_contractible}), and $t(w,s)$ is as defined in (\ref{eq:transfers_contractible}). \end{proposition} \begin{proof} If each type reports truthfully, then the menu attains the profits of the observable-scale benchmark and is thus optimal.

-If type $(w,s)$ deviates to $(w,\ts)$ with $\ts\leq s$, then, under the proposed menu, she obtains exactly the same payoff as type $(w,\ts)$, because she processes the same number of tasks with the same willingness to pay for quality.
+If type $(w,s)$ deviates to $(w,\ts)$ with $\ts\leq s$, then, under the proposed menu, he obtains exactly the same payoff as type $(w,\ts)$, because he processes the same number of tasks with the same willingness to pay for quality.
 By \autoref{lem:submodular_costs}, $C_q(q,s)$ is decreasing in $s$ for all $q$, and thus $q(w,s)$ is increasing in $s$ for all $w$.
 Therefore, the rents accrued by type $(w,s)$ under truth-telling,

 are increasing in $s$ for all $w$.
 Therefore, $(w,s)$ does not want to deviate to $(w,\ts)$ with $\ts\leq s$.
 Furthermore, by incentive compatibility within a given $\ts$, $(w,\ts)$ does not want to deviate to $(\tilde w,\ts)$.
 Therefore, $(w,s)$ does not want to deviate to any $(\tilde w,\ts)$ with $\ts\leq s$.